Scald of barley

 What to look for

 The first signs of scald appear as water-soaked lesions on the leaf blades and sheaths.
-Lesions are ovate to irregular in shape, and change from a grey-green colour to a final straw colour with a distinctive brown margin (Figure 1).
-In severe infections, lesions coalesce and the pathogen may virtually defoliate the whole plant (Figure 2).
+Lesions are ovate to irregular in shape, and change from a grey-green colour to a final straw colour with a distinctive brown margin.

-All of the above-ground parts of the plant except the upper stem can be infected, including the heads and grain which can be infected when rain occurs after ear emergence.
+All of the above-ground parts of the plant except the upper stem can be infected.
+This includes the heads and grain which can be infected when rain occurs after ear emergence.

 The symptoms of scald can be confused with similar symptoms caused by herbicide damage, nutrient deficiency or toxicity.
 Paddock history and the pattern of symptoms through the paddock should be considered to eliminate other factors which could cause scald-like symptoms.